ngandlau/ngandlau.github.io/content/posts/the-story-of-more.md

 ---
-title: "Book Notes: The Story of More"
+title: "#book -- the story of more"
 date: 2023-07-21
 draft: false
 toc: true